 What are the signs of Intellectual Disability?

-ARE INTELLECTUAL DISABLITIES COMMON?
+ARE INTELLECTUAL DISABILITIES COMMON?

 SUPPORT AND INTELLECTUAL DISABILITIES THERAPY